-Note: The Discovery Incremental cannot be completed successfully when the DAS includes the following components:
+Note: You cannot use the Discovery Incremental tool if the DAS includes the following components:

-- MU OTRX with version 8 or lower.
+- MU OTRX with version 8 or lower

-- Optical sub-rack NG OTRX.
+- Optical sub-rack NG OTRX

-- Next Generation remote units (NG RU).
+- Next Generation remote units (NG RU and NG SDRU)

 When the DAS includes these components use the Discovery full tool to identify new components.
 See "Discovery Full" below.